gmarcy/rdpgw/README.md

 ### Mixing authentication mechanisms

 It is technically possible to mix authentication mechanisms.
-Currently, you can mix local with Kerberos or NTLM.
-If you enable
-OpenID Connect it is not possible to mix it with local or Kerberos at the moment.
+Currently, you can mix local with NTLM.
+If you enable OpenID Connect it is not possible to mix it with local at the moment.

 ### Open ID Connect
 ![OpenID Connect](docs/images/flow-openid.svg)